wuallen57730/docpro-coding-test/README.md

 1.  **Data Augmentation**: Use LLMs to generate more diverse training examples for the SetFit model.
 2.  **Active Learning**: Implement a feedback loop where users can correct misclassifications to retrain the model.

+---

+_The wording in this README.md has been polished by Gemini 3 Pro._